Americans are growing optimistic about inflation - KESQ

 By Bryan Mena, CNN

-Washington, DC (CNN) — With inflation continuing to slow, US consumers are taking notice — and they’re feeling a little more optimistic.
+Washington, DC (CNN) — With inflation continuing to slow, US consumers are taking notice — and they’re feeling more optimistic.

 “Overall, this striking upswing reflects a recovery in attitudes generated by the early-month resolution of the debt ceiling crisis, along with more positive feelings over softening inflation,” said Joanne Hsu, director of the university’s Surveys of Consumers, in a release Friday.

+More action from the Fed is centered on core inflation remaining stubbornly high and not decelerating as fast as the headline number.
+Much of that is due to the labor market remaining robust, propping up inflation in the labor-intensive services sector, Fed Chair Jerome Powell said in a panel hosted by the European Central Bank this week.

+Signs of enduring strength in the labor market and the broader economy might embolden the hawks of the Federal Open Market Committee, the Fed group that sets monetary policy.
+The jobs report next week will be a key piece of data that will inform officials for their July decision.

-Consumers’ expectation for inflation in the year ahead also receded, falling to 3.3% in June from 4.2% in May.
+Consumers’ expectations for inflation remain “well-anchored,” as Powell has frequently noted.
+Year-ahead inflation expectations retreated for the second consecutive month, according to the University of Michigan, falling to 3.3% in June from 4.2% in May.
+That’s the lowest level since March 2021.
 The optimism reflected in the survey means US consumers have faith that inflation will eventually slow to a sustainable level, which the Fed defines as 2% inflation.

+But consumers face a tough economic landscape in the future as they run down their savings accounts, rack up more debt, begin to pay off their student loans, large companies continue to tighten their belts, and the Fed raises rates a bit more.

 The-CNN-Wire